AdobeDocs/experience-manager-65.en/help/assets/video.md

 ### Resolution {#resolution}

-**Resolution** describes a video file’s height and width in pixels.
+**Resolution** describes a video file's height and width in pixels.
 Most source video is stored at a high resolution (for example, 1920 x 1080).
 For streaming purposes, source video is compressed to a smaller resolution (640 x 480 or smaller).

 Resolution and data rate are two integrally linked factors that determine video quality.
 To maintain the same video quality, the higher the number of pixels in a video file (the higher the resolution), the higher the data rate must be.
 For example, consider the number of pixels per frame in a 320 x 240 resolution and a 640 x 480 resolution video file: